Norman-Zvenyika/Mapping-Protein-Evolution/README.md

 ## **Input**

 The input file should be a ClustalW output file containing sequence alignment data (see `example_clustalw.output` in the `data` directory).
+Start by adding this file to the data directory before you run the program.

 ## **Output**